Last Updated: May 19, 2026

 Booko will assist Client with reasonable data subject access, rectification, erasure, and portability requests.
 Booko will provide reasonable assistance with data protection impact assessments ("DPIAs") and prior consultations with supervisory authorities where required by law.
 Client may conduct or commission reasonable audits of Booko's data processing practices, subject to confidentiality, reasonable scheduling, and scope limitations.
 Booko may satisfy audit requests by providing its security controls documentation or equivalent third-party attestation.

-Booko will notify Client without undue delay, and in any event within seventy-two (72) hours, upon becoming aware of a confirmed personal data breach affecting Client data.
+Booko will notify Client without undue delay, and in any event within forty-eight (48) hours, upon becoming aware of a confirmed personal data breach affecting Client data.
 Notification will include, to the extent reasonably available: the nature of the breach, categories and approximate number of affected data subjects, likely consequences, and measures taken or proposed to mitigate the breach.
 Where the breach involves PHI subject to a BAA, Booko will comply with the breach notification requirements specified in the BAA and HIPAA (45 CFR 164.410).

 If there is a conflict between this DPA and the Terms of Service or Privacy Policy, this DPA controls for the processing of Client Personal Data.
 If there is a conflict between this DPA and a BAA with respect to PHI, the BAA controls.